openstack-kr/knu_i18n_2025/README.md

 	- ≥ 0.8: semantically similar
 	- ≥ 0.9: semantically almost identical

-Using these criteria, we objectively compared and analyzed the quality of AI translations.
+Using these criteria, we objectively compared and analyzed the quality of AI translations.<br>

 ### Result